IDEMSInternational/open-app-builder/documentation/docs/developers/building-and-deploying-to-ios.md

 ### Apple Developer Account

-In order to create iOS applications, you will need to enroll in the [Apple Developer Program](https://developer.apple.com/programs/), which can be done as an individual or organisation.
+In order to create iOS applications, you will need to enrol in the [Apple Developer Program](https://developer.apple.com/programs/), which can be done as an individual or organisation.

 ### XCode